CHEMICAL PEELS

 What is the aftercare?

-If you are using retinoids, you should discontinue these three days before the peel and avoid use during the healing phase after the peel, however, use of retinoids in the weeks leading up to the peel can be beneficial in priming your skin.
+If you are using retinoids, you should discontinue these 1-2 weeks before the peel and avoid use during the healing phase after the peel, however, use of retinoids in the weeks leading up to the peel can be beneficial in priming your skin.
 You should avoid exfoliating, bleaching, waxing, scrubbing or massaging your skin while it is still sensitive after the peel.
 Avoid any products containing peeling agents like glycolic acid.
-Apply ointment and a strong sunscreen daily to all areas of skin that were treated, to keep the skin moisturized and protected as it heals.
+Apply ointment for 48 hours and a strong sunscreen daily thereafter to all areas of skin that were treated, to keep the skin moisturized and protected as it heals.
 Sun exposure should be avoided as much as possible.
 Use a mild cleanser only on the treated areas.
 Report any excessive redness, persistent pain or crusting to your plastic surgeon.